dbousfie/CanadaUSrelations/syllabus.md

 ## Summative Assignment 10% (if chosen)

+Summative Assignment 10% (if chosen)
-Due at the end of Week 11 (December 8, 2025, 11:59 PM.
-Minimum 2500
+Due: End of Week 11 (December 8, 2025, 11:59 PM) Length: Minimum 2,500 words
-words required.
-The summative assignment is only available to students who have completed a minimum of 2000 words of weekly responses throughout the course.
-If chosen, students must also write the 40% in person final exam.
-The summative assessment follows the guidelines of the weekly participation final calculation.
-It must include every weekly participation submission as well as a short 250-500 word reflective summary demonstrating clear engagement with course materials throughout the course as well as reflection and development of critical thinking throughout the course.
-It is not available to students who complete less than 2000 words of written work in their weekly participation.
+Eligibility: This option is available only to students who:
+Have completed at least 2,000 words of formal written work in essay format during the course (excluding the main course essay), and
+Will complete the 40% in-person final exam.
+Assignment Requirements:
+The summative assessment follows the same guidelines as the weekly participation final calculation.
+It must include:
+All weekly participation submissions, including TikToks and other submitted materials, and A 250–500 word reflective summary demonstrating clear engagement with course materials and evidence of improvement throughout the term.
+Important:
+Students who completed other assignments (such as the term assignment) may choose this option, but the grade for the summative assessment cannot exceed the total participation calculation — i.e. you cannot double-count the grade on your term assignment within your participation grade.

 ## Final Exam